 You can change all the buttons on the garment even if they are secure and don’t threaten to get loose.
 There are so many beautiful buttons in stores!
 Mass production usually doesn’t use buttons with shanks, because they can’t be sewn by machine.
 So if you want to add some glamour to your blouse or dress – embellish your garment with new buttons.

 If your button came off with a piece of fabric (leaving a hole) you will need to fix the garment first.
-Usually it happens with heavy winter coats, leather jackets, and jeans.
+Usually, it happens with heavy winter coats, leather jackets, and jeans.
 Look online, there are plenty of tutorials about how to mend clothes.

 Another mistake when you sew on flat buttons with 2 or 4 holes is that you put it too close to the fabric and don’t leave enough wiggle room for the button to make a shank.

-- If the fabric of your garment is very light and delicate like silk chiffon you can make big holes in the fabric which obviously don’t look nice.
+If the fabric of your garment is very light and delicate like silk chiffon you can make big holes in the fabric which obviously doesn’t look nice.
 To avoid this take a very thin and short needles and thin thread.
-You can also thread the eye of your needle not with single but with double thread.
+You can also thread the eye of your needle not with a single but with double thread.
 This way your needle will have 4 threads and you will have to go through the holes only twice to secure the button.

 If you gained weight and need to move a button on your pants or skirt, make sure that this will not put too big pressure on the zipper.
 Otherwise, the zipper may pop out from the continuous extra force and your pants or skirt will not be usable anymore.
 Here is a joke: “I can say this about the person who created jeans with buttons – he didn’t drink beer”.